earthquake preparedness at Home

 - Place a sturdy pair of shoes and a flashlight in a bag and tie it to one of your bed legs.
-This makes it easy to find shoes so you don't cut your feet on broken glass, one of the most common earthquake injuries.
+This makes it easy to find shoes, so you don't cut your feet on broken glass, one of the most common earthquake injuries.

-- Take a first aid and CPR training course, and download a first aid app to your smart phone.
+- Take a first aid and CPR training course and download a first aid app to your smartphone.

 - COVER your head and neck (and your entire body if possible) under a sturdy table or desk.
 If there is no shelter nearby, only then should you get down near an interior wall (or next to low-lying furniture that won't fall on you), and cover your head and neck with your arms and hands.

 - HOLD ON to your shelter (or to your head and neck) until the shaking stops.
-Be prepared to move with your shelter if the shaking shifts around.
+Be prepared to move with your shelter if the shaking shifts it around.

-- If you are IN BED, stay in bed, and cover your head with a pillow.
+- If you are IN BED, stay in bed and cover your head with a pillow.
 People get injured when they get up and move around.

-In the days and weeks that follow, restore daily life by reconnecting with others, repairing damage, and rebuilding community.
+In the days and weeks that follow, restore daily life by reconnecting with others, repairing the damage, and rebuilding community.
 You, your family, friends, and neighbors can come together to start the process of recovery.